 We will operate under the guidelines of medical experts at the local, state and federal level, with strict adherence to the following safety protocols:

 • Only students will be allowed to enter the building.
 Students will check-in with their Rose ID with a touchless scanner.
-Please do not arrive more than 10 minutes prior to the start of class. • All persons entering the building must wear a mask for the duration of their time, including during class. • Parents will drop off and pick up at the curb.
-Rose staff will facilitate student entry and exit from the building and get students to the proper room.
+Please do not arrive more than 10 minutes prior to the start of class. • All persons entering the building must wear a mask for the duration of their time, including during class. •Parents will drop off and pick up at the curb.
+Rose staff will facilitate student entry and exit from the building and get students to the proper studio.
 Parents may not enter the building.
-The lobby is not available for parents waiting for students in class. • All staff and students entering the building will have their temperature taken.
-Anyone with a temperature at 100.4 or over will be separated from others and sent home. • Anyone with a temperature over 100.4 must self-quarantine for a period of 72 hours before being readmitted to class. • Students should arrive dressed for class.
-Changing rooms will not be available. • Class sizes will be limited to allow for social distancing. • Social distancing of 6 feet between the next person will be enforced at all times, including during class and when putting on shoes.
-Students will not participate in choreography that brings them within 6 feet of another student. • Hand sanitizer will be available in each room and will be distributed by the teacher at various times throughout the class. • Each class will have the same teacher(s) and will stay in one designated room.
+The lobby is not available for parents waiting for students in class. • Students should arrive dressed for class.
+Changing rooms will not be available. • Class sizes will be limited to allow for social distancing. • Each class will have the same teacher(s) and will stay in one designated room.
 Classes will not mix with other classrooms at any time. • Drinking fountains will not be available.
-Students must bring their own food/drink and no food/drink will be shared. • Cubbies are available only for coats. • Restrooms are available and usage will be monitored to maintain social distancing. • Signage in the lobby, classroom and restroom areas will reinforce the social distancing, mask-wearing and hand washing expectations. • Students should leave promptly at the end of the class.
+Students must bring their own food/drink and no food/drink will be shared. • Cubbies are available for lunch and coats. • Restrooms are available and usage will be monitored to maintain social distancing. • Signage in the lobby, classroom and restroom areas will reinforce the social distancing, mask-wearing and hand washing expectations. • Students should leave promptly at the end of the class.
 There will be no congregating or socializing in hallways or lobby. • Students who are not feeling well (or who have a family member who is unwell) are asked to stay home.
 Students not feeling well during class will be separated from the group and sent home. • Lost and found items will be discarded at the end of each day.

 In addition to the requirements listed above, The Rose will engage in strict cleaning protocols: